 An often overlooked and unheard of alternative to usual protein sources like whey or soy is pea protein.
 Believe it or not, peas contain protein, and are utilized by many vegans and vegetarians as a protein source.
 Pea protein is derived from yellow peas, a bit different from the sweet peas you find in the grocery store.
 Pea proteins are not as saturated with BCAAs and other amino acids as whey or soy protein, but it is still a great source.

-One of the major drawbacks of pea protein, however, is that good ones are tough to find!
+One of the major drawbacks of vegan pea protein powder, however, is that good ones are tough to find!
 Although once you do find a good one, they’re extremely versatile.
 We’ve taken the time to examine all of the current pea protein powders on the market and we’ve ranked them according to protein quality, ingredient list, taste, price, and more.
 If you’re looking for the best pea protein powder, the five products below were our highest rated among all the options on the market.
 Start with our comparison table and then continue to read our notes on each choice.